José Sócrates: Face Oculta scandal

 Another corruption case involving Sócrates was the Face Oculta scandal.
-On 28 October 2009 the police began investigating a business group headquartered in Ovar.
+On 28 October 2009, the police began investigating a business group headquartered in Ovar.
 Armando Vara, one of the suspects, was reported to have had "talks" with Sócrates.
 Sócrates denied any involvement, claiming that he was only talking to a friend.

 In February 2011 the company TMN, that belongs to Portugal Telecom, claimed that, because of an informatics-related problem, all the information and data about the case and related to Armando Vara (ex-vice-president of BCP), Rui Pedro Soares (ex-manager of PT), Mário Lino (ex-minister) and Paulo Penedos (ex-assistant of PT) had disappeared.
 David Dinis, editor of the Diário de Notícias newspaper, quit his job because of pressure from the director, João Marcelino, to stop this information being spread by the press.

-Socrates was not indicted as part of the Face Oculta probe, but investigation of corruption charges continued under Operation Marquis.
+Sócrates was not indicted as part of the Face Oculta probe, but investigation of corruption charges continued under Operation Marquis.

 Corruption investigation

-In November 2014, José Socrates was arrested on suspicions of corruption and money-laundering, it having become apparent that a close friend was holding millions of euros for his benefit.
-Socrates claimed that he merely borrowed money from his friend, but there were no records of the amounts loaned, which admittedly funded a luxurious lifestyle in Paris after Socrates left the government.
+In November 2014, José Sócrates was arrested on suspicions of corruption and money-laundering, having come to light that a close friend was holding millions of euros for his benefit.
+Sócrates claimed that he merely borrowed money from his friend, but there were no records of the amounts loaned, which admittedly funded a luxurious lifestyle in Paris after Sócrates left the government.
 This came to light during the government's Operation Marquis investigation.
 He was originally held pending the conclusion of this investigation.
-Socrates was imprisoned in the jail at Évora until September 2015 when he was remanded to house arrest at a relative's house in Lisbon.
+Sócrates was imprisoned in the jail at Évora until September 2015 when he was remanded to house arrest at a relative's house in Lisbon.
 He was freed from house arrest in October 2015, but was constrained to remain in Portugal and prohibited from contacting other suspects in the case, pending completion of the investigation.
-In 2017, Socrates was formally indicted on corruption charges including bribery, money laundering and tax fraud.
+In 2017, Sócrates was formally indicted on corruption charges including bribery, money laundering and tax fraud.

 The charges of document forgery, tax evasion, money laundering and misuse of political office were based upon three transactions: